Secrets It’s Perfectly OK to Keep From Your Spouse

 He’s not the best lover you’ve ever had

 Nothing compares to your spouse.
 You definitely don’t want to be with anyone else; sex is always better because it’s with your spouse.
 But from time to time, you do find yourself wistfully reflecting on your amazing times in the bedroom with an old flame —and that’s totally normal.
 “Realistically, the one you marry doesn’t need to be the best lover,” says Goldstein.
 It’s ok to fantasize about what an ex did in bed every now and then.
 Just keep these fantasies to yourself to protect your partner’s ego.
 “Sex should rarely be a total dealbreaker if the rest of the package is phenomenal,” says Goldstein.
 “Not to mention, sex can be coached and improved over time.”
 Stop and ask yourself how he can get better.
 “Don’t tell him that he’s not the best lover you have had,” says Lisa Hochberger, M.Ed., a sexologist, sex educator and relationship expert.
 “Instead, show him how to be the best lover you have ever had.
 Communication is key to having better sex.”
-These are habits of couples with steamy sex lives.

 Your mom thinks you could do better